Eugen Nesper (agent): 1943-1944: Parachute agent

 The third parachute carried the men's luggage, which consisted principally of a large radio receiver/transmitter.
 It landed on a hillside approximately 150 meters from where the men landed.
 As they went to collect it, it became obvious that their descent had been spotted by an air defence unit, and they found themselves under fire.
-In the gun fight that ensued a part of Kramer's nose was shot away: despite being gravely wounded he continued to fore his pistol towards the direction from which they were being shot, and he thereby permitted Nesper to escape before he was himself captured.
+In the gun fight that ensued a part of Kramer's nose was shot away: despite being gravely wounded he continued to fire his pistol towards the direction from which they were being shot, and he thereby permitted Nesper to escape before he was himself captured.
 Nesper made his way to Stuttgart, despite an extensive manhunt in the area.
 Kramer was probably executed later.

 1944: Agent in Stuttgart

 The safe "starting point" address in Stuttgart which he had been given before leaving Moscow was actually the family home of Gotthilf Schlotterbeck, in which Nesper had been a lodger before the war.
 He arrived unencumbered by baggage, having been unable to bring his luggage (including the Soviet radio apparatus) when he escaped from the drop point to Stuttgart, but Schlotterbeck had his own underground network of contacts through which Nesper was nevertheless able to send to Moscow a report of the accident that had befallen Kramer and himself on landing.
 The security services had already received intelligence that Nesper was to be smuggled into the Stuttgart area as an Anglo-Soviet spy.
 Possibly as a result of something Kramer had said under interrogation and/or possibly from other sources, they had very quickly identified Nesper as the man who had got away from the drop point: they therefore took the precaution of placing his wife's home in the city under covert surveillance: Nesper seems not to have been aware of this.
 He stayed with the Schlotterbnecks for long enough to brief Gotthilf's sons, Hermann and Friedrich Schlotterbeck, in some detail about his time in Moscow and in London, and then made his way to his wife's apartment, where he remained undisturbed for several days.

 A few days later Nesper was arrested in the street, close to his wife's place of work.
 What happened over the next few hours, days and weeks is indicative as much of what remain unknown about Nesper as of what is on the record.
 Nesper would have been trained by the Soviets and the British to resist arrest under the circumstances.
 He still had his pistol, while the Gestapo officer arresting him was unarmed.
 One reason he did not attempt to get away was presumably that the officer who had been sent to find him was Karl Maile, the same Gestapo officer - albeit now with a more senior position - who in the 1930s had been Nesper's interlocutor-handler on behalf of the security services.
 Maile had been, and still remained, one of the most trusted senior officers working under Friedrich Mußgay, the regional head of criminal policing.